 Why is your health #1?

-Whether you are vegan to protect animals and/or to heal the planet or yourself, or to cut household expenses, we can only be as good as our health allows.
+Whether you are vegan to protect animals and/or to heal the planet or yourself (or even to cut household expenses) we can only be as good as our health allows.
 We owe it to ourselves, families, friends and the systems within which we live to be in the best of health to do the utmost for the world around us.
 How can we help others if we ourselves are not at our finest?

 Secondly, the best way to tell people about the benefits of being vegan is by example.
 Our shining health and glowing skin that so often comes when we eat a healthy, whole foods, plant-based diet is the best possible witness to the benefits of a vegan lifestyle.
 You win, your friends win and so do the animals as well as our lovely Mother, our Earth.
 Oh, yes, and your pocketbook.